S1mplector/Koware/DMCA.md

 ## About Koware

-Koware is an **open-source software tool** that functions as a search aggregator and media player launcher.
+Koware is an **open-source software tool** that functions as a stream aggregator and media player launcher.
 It is designed to be a general-purpose utility that:

 - Does **NOT** host, store, or distribute any media content
 - Does **NOT** include any pre-configured sources or links to streaming services